novanai/novanai.rtfd.io/docs/source/index.md

 # NovaNAI

-Welcome to NovaNAI, Nova's Neurologically Attached Intelligence
+Welcome to NovaNAI, Nova's Neurologically Attached Intelligence.

 Here you'll find a small (but growing) collection of **python-based guides** to help with specific topics, such as **Discord Bot building**.